facelessuser/coloraide-extras/docs/src/markdown/interpolate/spectral.md

     /// note
     It should be noted that it was recently discovered that Spectral.js requires white data because their concentration calculation is slightly different than ours and has an issue.
-If they adopt a similar way of decomposing the RGB into cyan, magenta, yellow, red, green, and blue they should be able to drop white as well, if they choose to do so.
+If they adopt a similar way of decomposing RGB into cyan, magenta, yellow, red, green, and blue, they should be able to drop white as well, if they choose to do so.
     ///

 3. During decomposition of colors, we constrain concentrations to be between 0 and 1.
+Concentrations are always relative to the colors they are mixing with, so you can't have 200% of red of 100% as what this really represents is 2 parts red and 1 part blue, which equates to 0.6666666666666666% and 0.3333333333333333% of blue.
+You can never mix more than 100% of a given wavelength.
+Spectral.js only constrains the lower end.

+    Additionally, we constrain composite reflectance curves to be between a very small value and 1 as the Kubelka-Munk functions expect reflectance to not be zero and not exceed 1.
+The Kubelka-Munk mixing function does not handle values that exceed 1 very well and cannot round trip these values.
+Spectral.js only constrains the lower end.

+    These changes will alter the curve compared to Spectral.js when getting very close to white or exceeding the sRGB gamut.
+The primary curves do not sum up to 1 perfectly and can sum to values greater than 1.
+This means color information is lost, but the information would be inaccurate when passing through the Kubelka-Munk mixing functions.

-We also constrain the final composite reflectance curve to be between a very small value and 1 as the Kubelka-Munk functions expect reflectance to not be zero and not exceed 1.
-This does alter the curve, and we compensate for this by calculating the residual (the difference between the expected XYZ value and the recreated XYZ value) and mixing it separately and then adding the results back into the final result.
+    We compensate for the color information that is lost by capturing the residual (the difference between the expected XYZ value and the recreated XYZ value) and mixing those separately and then adding the mixed residual back into the final color at the end.
 This allows us to reasonably represent colors that may exceed the actual gamut that the primary reflectance curves can actually reproduce and even colors that exceed the sRGB gamut entirely.
 It should be noted though that colors within the sRGB gamut should be considered to have more accurate Kubelka-Munk mixing as there will only be slight clamping within sRGB colors when they get close to white.

-    Our approach differs from Spectral.js which does not clamp the high end values and does not utilize residuals which causes inaccuracies in round tripping of colors through the Kubelka-Munk functions if the color's reflectance curve has values that exceed 1, which happens as colors get very close to white.
     Better stated, the Spectral.js approach can process most of the colors in the sRGB gamut accurately, but not all.
+    Our adjusted approach allows us to better handle colors at the edge of what the Spectral.js approach can support for the sRGB gamut and beyond.

     It should be noted though that Spectral.js does clamp their final result to the course resolution of sRGB hexadecimal values, and because they are limited to the sRGB gamut only, and to such a low resolution, inaccuracies are not easily observable.
 Since we allow for higher precision and larger gamuts, we cannot get away with the same approach and require some mitigation.

 4. Spectral.js generally clips the mixed colors to sRGB hexadecimal resolution before returning them.
 We do not clip any colors that are out-of-gamut due to mixing in case the user is within a gamut that can accommodate them.
 We